jogusrikanth-code/Airflow_POC/docs/ENTERPRISE_POC_SUMMARY.md

-# Enterprise POC Complete - Integration Architecture Ready
+# 🎉 Enterprise POC Complete - Integration Architecture Ready!

+Congratulations!
+Here's what you've built and lessons learned from this enterprise POC. 💡

+> **🎯 Value:** Real insights from running this POC—learn from our experience!

-## 🎉 What You Now Have
+## 🎁 What You Now Have

 A complete, production-ready Airflow POC that demonstrates enterprise data pipeline integration: